An attribute of God is that He is Light

 Consider the benefit of electricity.
 Every day we walk in and out of rooms, flipping switches to illuminate our surroundings.
 With it, we can better navigate our environment, find what we are looking for and better communicate with one another.

 I remember Hurricane Sandy here on Long Island.
 My wife was in the hospital with the birth of our 3rd child.
 We lost power for 3 weeks.
 With 2 little ones at home, it was rough.
-Even weeks in, I found myself walking into rooms and flicking the light switch over and over.
+Even a week into the power outage, I found myself walking into rooms and flicking the light switch over and over.
 Of course, nothing happened.

-Just a short time prior, I went about my day not thinking about electricity at all.
-But, now that my access to light was gone, I missed that soft glow from the now powerless sources set throughout our house.
+Just a week earlier, I went about my day not thinking about electricity at all.
+But, now that my access to light was gone, I missed the light from the now powerless sources set throughout our house.

 When something is a constant, we expect it so much that we barely notice it.
 That is, until the day we have to go without and then we yearn for what we had.